COMPANY FINANCIAL REPORTING - 2021/2

 The tutorial questions, guided study and class tests are mostly pitched at examination level and feedback on these will enable students to assess their learning and prepare for the final exam.

-- To introduce the range of international accounting standards currently in issue
+- Explore a range of international accounting standards currently in issue

-- To introduce students to key issues in the preparation of group financial statements
+- Introduce key issues in the preparation of group financial statements

 C - Cognitive/analytical

 K - Subject knowledge

 P - Professional/Practical skills